Why Smart Plugs Are the Best Outdoor Light Timers and How to Use Them

-Smart plugs are easier than manual timers and cost about the same
+Smart plugs are more versatile than manual timers and cost about the same

-Maybe you love displaying giant inflatable snowmen, strings of colorful lights, or pre-lit Santas at this time of year.
-But programming timers to turn everything on and off each night?
+Maybe you love displaying giant inflatable ghosts, strings of spooky lights, fog machines, or strobe lights at this time of year.
+But programming light timers to turn everything on and off each night?
 Not so much.

 A smart plug can help.
-Plug one into an outlet, plug your lights into the device, and program them from your smartphone so they turn on at dusk and switch off at midnight (or dawn, if you want to keep the holiday cheer going all night long).
+Plug one into an outlet, plug your lights into it, and program them from your smartphone so that they turn on at dusk and switch off at midnight—or dawn, if you want to keep the Halloween fun going all night long.

 Step 1: Pick a Plug